pivotal/docs-tap/getting-started.md

 #### Steps

-The Service Operator is responsible for installing and managing the RabbitMQ Cluster Operator:
+The service operator is responsible for installing and managing the RabbitMQ Cluster Operator:

 1. Install the RabbitMQ Operator by running: